Tosotsu/VVVVVVV/README.md

 Uses security camera to log the attendance and protray it on college made map

 > Simulated feed of security has been obtained of a student walking to and form it

+Successfully got the Mobile UI To work

+Backend has been feed videos and locations